JuzMan241/Stay-Tuned/Frostag.md

 ---

-A magical variant of the elk, remarkable for its ability to shape the weave into icy daggers that coat its teeth and claws when it attacks.
+A magical variant of the elk, remarkable for its ability to shape the weave onto it's horns and form a magical defence.

 ---

-**Armor Class** 14 (natural armor)
+**Armor Class** 13 (natural armor)

 **Hit Points** 12 (2d8 + 3)